ezakto/statiq/README.md

 ### Content

-By default content is placed in markdown documents.
+By default, content is placed in `.html` files.
+If you added the `markedPlugin`, content is placed in markdown `.md` documents.

 Sample index.md: